What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Cost of Wisdom Teeth Removal in Massachusetts

-Total cost for all four wisdom teeth typically ranges from $1,200 to $3,200, depending on impaction complexity and sedation choice.
+Total cost for all four wisdom teeth typically ranges from $1,200 to $3,200, depending on impaction complexity and choice.

 | Component | Cost Range |